nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-aspera-connector.md

 When overriding, be careful to put back the actions and other HTML elements that are not related to metadata
 {{/callout}}

-## Polymer UI custom example
+## Polymer UI Custom Example

-If you want to develop your custom UI rather than using the Nuxeo addon, you can build and deploy [this maven project](https://github.com/nuxeo/nuxeo-aspera-connector/tree/master/nuxeo-aspera-custom-web) When running your instance, go to `NUXEO_URL/nuxeo/app/` to get a simple UI example on how to use the Aspera connector:
+If you want to develop your custom UI rather than using the Nuxeo addon, you can build and deploy [this maven project](https://github.com/nuxeo/nuxeo-aspera-connector/tree/master/nuxeo-aspera-custom-web).

+When running your instance, go to `NUXEO_URL/nuxeo/app/` to get a simple UI example on how to use the Aspera connector:
 - To upload a file in a given location via the connector
 - To upload and add a file to a given document via the connector
 - To list all documents with binaries and download them via the connector